kyleburton/talks/README.txt

 Beautiful macros:

- Clojure: .., ->, ->>
+ Clojure: .., ->, ->>, aif, with-open

 h1.
 Overview

 * Before I begin
-* What is a pattern
+* What is a pattern?
-* What are some examples of those patterns: internal and external DSLs; not doing anything at all
+* Examples of those patterns?: internal and external DSLs;
+  not doing anything at all
 * What Ruby, Python, JavaScript, Java do about these patterns
 * How Lisps approach these patterns

 h1.
 The Mirror

-* Reflection of the observer's mind; Blub Paradox
+* Reflection of the observer's mind; aka The Blub Paradox

-[ When I first saw macros I did not understand them, it took me a while to not just see them as an extension of the langauge features I already knew.
-That is the message I will attempt to convey in the next 10 minutes.
+[ When I first saw macros I did not understand them, it took me an embarassing long time to not just see them as an extension of the langauge features I already knew.
+That is a key part of the message I am attempting to convey in the next 10 minutes.
 To convince you that there is more to macros than the language features you already understand. ]

 h1.
 What is a pattern?

-* giving something a name gives you power: you can discuss it, manipulate it, share it
+* naming something gives us power over it: we can discuss it, manipulate it, share it
-* pattern of repeated operations: Procedure, Function
+* pattern of operations: Procedure, Function
-* pattern of repeated design:     "Design Pattern"
+* pattern of design:     "Design Pattern"
-* pattern of repeated syntax:     Macro
+* pattern of syntax:     Macro

 [ As software developers we deal with patterns all the time.
-We create classes, libraries and APIs to abstract away the commonalities we see in our software.
+We create classes, libraries and APIs to abstract away the common operations and designs we see in our software.
 In many of the languages we use functions, modules and libraries are our upper bound for abstraction. ]

 h1.
-Different
+Accidental and Inherent Complexity

+[ Inherent complexity cannot be eliminated.
+It is inherent in the domain and must be part of any solution we can express.
+Inherent complexity is unaviodable.
+In a sense it is our lower bound for how we express a solution, how we express an implementation.
+In mathematics an integer isn't 32 or 64 bits.
+Integers are an infinite set.
+That they are bounded and can over flow (or underflow) is accidental complexity of performing arithmatic in our software.
+It's a practical and useful limitation, though it it's a leaky abstraction.
+When our calculations cross these boundaries we must abort or shift to a significantly less efficient implementation (bignum). ]

+[ Macros are a powerful tool for reigning in accidental complexity, allowing us to approach, more and more closely, minimally complex implementations. ]

+h1.
+Super Powers: What makes Macros Different from other tools for Abstraction?

 * Delay Execution:           if, unless, when
-* Reorder: .., ->
+* Reorder Computation:       .., ->
 * Introduce Bindings:        let, with-open
+* Compute at Compile time

+[ What makes macros different from interfaces, classes, procedures, functions and closures?
+Macros can precompute or delay execution, they can generate code, change semantics by re-ordering computation, introduce bindings and generate code. ]

 h1.
-What's a pattern: operations
+What's a pattern: Operations

 * for loop: sequence or mapping
 * folding: (types of mappings operations) left, right